 FEDERAL CONTRACTOR PROGRAM

 The Jobs for Veterans Act (JVA), enacted in 2000, amended the reporting requirements under VEVRAA by increasing the dollar amount of the Federal contract and subcontract that triggers coverage, and changing the categories of veterans that contractors and subcontractors are to track and report.
-The regulations at 41 CFR Part 61-300 implement the JVA amendments to the reporting requirements under VEVRAA, and require Federal contractors and subcontractors with a contract or subcontract of $100,000 or more awarded or modified on or after December 1, 2003, to file a VETS-100A Report.
+The regulations at 41 CFR Part 61-300 implement the JVA amendments to the reporting requirements under VEVRAA, and require Federal contractors and subcontractors with a contract or subcontract of $150,000 or more to file a VETS-4212 Report.

 (1) Disabled veterans;

 (2) Veterans who served on active duty in the U.S. military during a war or campaign or expedition for which a campaign badge is awarded;

 (3) Veterans who, while serving on active duty in the Armed Forces, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985; and

 (4) Recently separated veterans (veterans within 36 months from discharge or release from active duty).